 All young people of compulsory school age are entitled to a full-time education.
 In very exceptional circumstances there may be a need for a temporary partial timetable to meet their individual needs.
-For example, where a medical condition prevents a young person from attending full-time education and a partial timetable is considered as part of a re-integration package.
+For example, where a medical condition prevents a pupil from attending school or another setting full-time and a part-time timetable is considered to help the pupil access as much education as possible and as part of a re-integration package.

 A partial timetable must last no longer than six weeks.
 After that point a young person is expected to attend full time, either at school or alternative provision.
 If we believe that a partial timetable is in the best interests of your child, we will discuss this with you.
 We will agree formal review arrangements to take place.
-In agreeing to a partial timetable, we agree to a young person being absent from school for part of the week or day and therefore must treat absence as authorised and code in the register as a C, which is an authorised absence.
+In agreeing to a partial timetable, we agree to a pupil being absent from school for part of the week or day and therefore must treat absence as authorised and code in the register as a C2, which is an authorised absence.